sgrams/libstcrypto-example-nucleo_l552ze-q/README.md

 TBC

 ## Debug messages
-All debug messages use SWV ITM (Serial Wire Viewer Instruction Trace Module). \
+All debug messages use either SWV ITM (Serial Wire Viewer Instruction Trace Module) or integrated USART interface. \
 This is achieved by `_write` function overloading (weak attribute). \
 See `(Secure|NonSecure)/Core/Src/syscall.c` for the actual implementation.